Skip to Main Content

 • Brainstorm keywords

-4. Locate sources and evaluate them.
+Locating sources and evaluating them.

-5. Write the paper.
+Writing the paper.

-6. Document your sources.
+Documenting your sources.

 • Keep track as you go